A thousand words I mustered

 each tear in remembrance of your face.

-A thousand dreams I dreamed
+A thousand prayers I prayed

 just to witness the bliss of being in your grace.